positron1/amlb/README.md

 ## Background

 This repo is a suite of automated machine learn(autoML) frameworks in python.
 It provides benchmarking with open source autoML frameworks.
+Caution: due to some of the package compatiablity, this suite is only tested in linux system.
+It may work with windows linux subsystem, but not verified.

 ### Any optional sections